 - Construction, test, and incorporate feedback.
 With a working prototype, it’s now time to turn it into a working model.
 Developers gather feedback from users and construct the product.
 Make sure to implement your app building software into the process to bring your idea to life.
 With application coding, system testing, and unit integration, the prototype and beta systems are converted into a working model.
 Since teams are using low-code and rapid application development tools, you’re able to quickly address any changes.

 Software and applications are thoroughly tested, and stakeholders can provide changes or new ideas as problems are discovered.
 There shouldn’t be many errors since the benefit of RAD is that you’re able to see most errors in real time within the prototyping phase and then adjust right away.
 Once stakeholders are happy with your product, you can complete it.

-- Finalise and implement.
-The final stage is to make an optimised version of your final product: Stable and easy to maintain for longevity.
-Features, functions, and aesthetics are finalised with the stakeholder.
+- Finalize and implement.
+The final stage is to make an optimized version of your final product: Stable and easy to maintain for longevity.
+Features, functions, and aesthetics are finalized with the stakeholder.
 Once moved to production, users can do full-scale testing or training.
 Now, your product is ready to be presented to the stakeholder!

 Should you use RAD tools for your next project?